ubuntu/authd/docs/howto/use-with-nfs.md

 ## Additional resources

-For a complete guide to set up NFS on your client and server, see [Network File System (NFS)](https://documentation.ubuntu.com/server/how-to/networking/install-nfs/).
+For a complete guide to setting up NFS on your client and server, see [Network File System (NFS)](https://documentation.ubuntu.com/server/how-to/networking/install-nfs/) in the Ubuntu Server documentation.